Nicholas Olsen

-Nicholas Olsen (born 26 September 1995) is an Australian professional soccer player who plays as a winger for Wollongong Wolves.
+Nicholas Olsen (born 26 September 1995) is an Australian professional soccer player who plays as a winger for Wollongong Wolves in the Australian Championship.

 Early life

 Olsen was born on 26 September 1995 in Sydney, Australia.
 He was raised in Perth and returned to Sydney in Hurstville, New South Wales at the age of eight.
 Olsen began his football career at Sutherland Sharks in their under-13 squad, before moving to Western Sydney Wanderers in 2012.
 He briefly trained in both club's first-team squads, including under Tony Popovic where he trained full-time.
 He soon joined APIA Leichhardt in 2015, following his release from the Wanderers that same year.

 Club career

 Saigon FC

 In August 2022, Olsen joined V.League 1 side Saigon.
 He scored 5 goals in 11 appearances for the club before sitting out the remaining two matched of the 2022 V.League 1 season due to a wage dispute.